jkaninda/pg-bkup/docs/how-tos/backup.md

 {: .warning }
 Creating a user for backup tasks who has read-only access is recommended!

-The backup process can be run in scheduled mode for the recurring backups.
+The backup process can be run in scheduled mode for the recurring backups on Docker or Docker Swarm.
+On Kubernetes it can be run as CronJob, you don't need to run it in Scheduled mode.

 It handles __recurring__ backups of postgres database on Docker and can be deployed as __CronJob on Kubernetes__ using local, AWS S3 or SSH compatible storage.

 ```yml